“There’s so much to do but so little time”, the story of my life.

 Some of them can be:

 -Spending time in preparation.
-Such as misplacing your tools, or not gaining the correct tools before practising.
+Such as misplacing your tools, or not gaining the correct tools before practicing.

 -Environmental distractions such as TV, phone, internet.